 Inclusions:

-Enjoy a leisurely start in your hotel before a midmorning departure to Riyadh, the Kingdom’s modern capital.
+Enjoy a leisurely start in the hotel before a midmorning departure to Riyadh, the Kingdom’s modern capital.

 Arriving in Riyadh you’ll immediately see how rapidly the city is modernizing.
 From towering skyscrapers to long boulevards, shopping centers, mosques and luxury hotels, this is a city that is set to surprise you.
 Put things in perspective by taking the high-speed lift to the 99th floor of the iconic Kingdom Center for access to Riyadh’s best urban panorama.
 Suspended 300 meters above the city, the tower's curved Sky Bridge offers spectacular views across the Riyadh skyline and beyond.